Sins-Repo/NLP-Sentiment140/README.md

 # NLTK stopwords removal

-Removing stopwords, which is common words such as *a, an, no, not ......* , is a necessary pre-processing step.
+Removing stopwords, which is common words such as *'a, an, no, not ......'* , is a necessary pre-processing step.
 However, I ran an experiment without using NLTK stopwords removal and it shows an improvement in terms of accuracy. <br/>

 <img src="img/graph.PNG" width=400>